markpundsack/statis-example-on-heroku/Readme.md

-Creating a Stasis App with a Custom Stasis Buildpack on Heroku Cedar (from GitHub)
+Creating a Stasis App with a Custom Stasis Buildpack on Heroku Cedar
 ===

 Setup Stasis